 From stunning coastlines to beautiful waterfalls and from glistening sand beaches to secret coves, there is no dearth of romantic places to visit in Cornwall.
 It is one of my favourite areas of England and if you are looking to spend some quality time with your partner, then a Cornwall road trip is the trip for you.

 If you are planning to pop the question, then St Michael’s Mount in Cornwall could be a top pick.
 Get away from the mainland at high tide, the place has an undeniable air of romance.
 Or you could head to Porthcurno Beach which has crystal clear waters and is a perfect hideaway for loved-up couples.
 Another recommendation would be the Minack Theatre.
 Close to Porthcurno beach, the outdoor theatre overlooking Porthcurno Bay is a fab setting for a romantic evening.
 Watch a musical or a play and then say those words of love to your partner!
 There are so many other romantic places in Cornwall but these three are my favourites – ideal for couples who are looking for some romance.
 No matter what type of couple you are, you can enjoy one of the many things to do in St Ives and Cornwall.

 There are a number of star-rated luxury romantic hotels and holiday cottages in Cornwall.
 But one that I love is the Rosevine Hotel in Truro.
 Located near a sandy beach and close to the South West Coast Path, this boutique apart-hotel is perfect for romantic getaways.

 Deeptha from The Globe Trotter

-Dartmouth is a lovely little harbour town situated at the mouth of the River Dart in Devon.
-The rows of colourful houses that rise up the hills make it one of the most charming and picturesque towns in England.
+Dartmouth is a lovely little harbor town situated at the mouth of the River Dart in Devon.
+The rows of colorful houses that rise up the hills make it one of the most charming and picturesque towns in England.

 It is the ideal location for a romantic getaway at any time of year.
 In winter you can warm up by the fire in the town’s oldest pub, The Cherub.
 In summer the riverside promenade will surely draw you in and you can watch the world go by from the Platform 1 champagne bar.